glitchgirl/notes/Docker/swarm.md

 - Key and value for single things
 - multi values is a list
 - not the same thing as swarm mode
+- Swarm raft db is encrypted on disk